status-im/nimbus-site/docs/index.md

 We believe the ability to run a node on resource-restricted hardware is key to a safe and secure Ethereum going forward.

-As such, **Nimbus strives to perform just as well on resource-restricted hardware as it does on desktop computers and servers.**
+As such, **Nimbus strives to perform just as well on resource-restricted hardware as it does on desktop computers and servers** as is evidenced by thousands of solo stakers running Nimbus on local hardware and several larger institutional node operators running thousands of validators on enterprise-grade servers with Nimbus.